Stability testing best practice for Pharmaceutical products

 Stability and degradation products

 Stability studies try to identify the presence of possible degradants in the active ingredient (API) or drug product matrix.
-Unwanted degradants may be toxic or may interfere with the effectiveness of the drug.
+Unwanted degradants may be toxic or interfere with the drug’s effectiveness.

 i.
 Origin of degradants in products and APIs